28raining/28raining.github.io/trgmc/README.md

 # Todo

 ## Important
-- Show breakdown of total repayments
+-- Add a reset button
+-- Add a share button
+-- save it to cookie
+-- Add footer with ym name and link to git
+- tax should reduce if loan length decreases
+- show new finish date after events
+- double check maths against other sites
 - get a domain, make the site live
-- fix total repayment when overpayment & refinance added
-- show amount saved by doing overpayment
-- CLIO FEEDBACK
+-- google analytics

+## Later
 -- show standard loan types and autofill length
--- overpayment shows remaining balance reduction
--- show “yearly”, “monthly”
--- add comments section
--- move export fn to common file to enable fast refresh

-## Later
 - hover over explains how th eboxes were calculated
 - refinance has option to change loan length
 - Show loan length and new monthly payment